wp-plugins/post-status-menu-items/readme.txt

 * Settings > Writing.
 * Look for the "Settings for 'Post Status Menu Items'" section.

-= How Do I Turn the Menus On or Off for a Post Type =
+= How Do I Turn the Menus On or Off for a Post Type? =
 * Go to the plugin's settings (see above).
 * Check or uncheck the post types you do or don't want to display post statuses for.
 * Click "Save Changes"